Questions About Rehab

 Questions About Rehab: Things To Consider

 Additionally, rehabs offer aftercare programs and alumni programs to encourage a sense of community after rehab.
-Facilities will also provide references to sober living homes to patients for support.
+Facilities will also provide patients with referrals of sober living homes in their area to provide additional support.
 Start with self-reflection questions and identify preferences to help determine needs and narrow down options.

 Do I Really Need Treatment?